jrroosevelt/VS2PCG/VS2PCG_glossary.md

  This character can melee attack back row characters even while they are protected.

 # Strike
-When one character strikes another, you compare its ATK value to the target's DEF value.
-If they are equal or the ATK value is greater, the target is stunned.
+When one character strikes another, you compare its ATK value to the enemy's DEF value.
+If they are equal or the ATK value is greater, the enemy is stunned.
 A character must have at least 1 ATK to be able to strike.

 Striking occurs most commonly during combat.
 However, there are also powers and effects that allow one character to strike another outside of combat or before the combat resolves.